pulsar-edit/pulsar-edit.github.io/docs/blog/20231004-Daeraxa-OctoberUpdate.md

 ## Pulsar on GitHub Desktop

-For those of you who use [GitHub Desktop](https://desktop.github.com/) you will now find (or will soon find) that Pulsar should be available as an option for you to select as your editor of choice!
+For those of you who use [GitHub Desktop](https://desktop.github.com/) you will now find (or will soon find) that Pulsar is available as an option for you to select as your editor of choice!

 <img src="./assets/github-desktop.png" height="500" />